decred/dcrdex/docs/wiki/DEX-Trading-Account-Management.md

-This guide requires that you've followed the steps in the [Initial Setup Guide](https://github.com/decred/dcrdex/wiki/Client-Installation-and-Configuration#initial-setup) or you've already setup your DEX client.
+This guide requires that you've followed the steps in the [Initial Setup Guide](https://github.com/decred/dcrdex/wiki/Client-Installation-and-Configuration#initial-setup) or you've already setup Bison Wallet.
 If not, please do before proceeding.

 ## Setting Up Your DEX Trading Account